Unnai Naan Santhithen: Production

 Unnai Naan Santhithen was produced by Kovaithambi under Motherland Pictures, and was the fourth directorial venture of K. Rangaraj, who also wrote the screenplay.
 Editing was handled by R. Bhaskaran and B. Krishnakumar, and cinematography by Dinesh Baboo, while Aaroor Dass wrote the dialogues.
 For one song sequence, Revathi had to sport a dress made from feather.
+The comedy track was written by A. Veerappan and it was the first film he had written for Goundamani and Senthil.
+The filming was held at Kodaikanal.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Unnai Kaanum Neram", written by M. G. Vallabhan, attained popularity.
 Although not the last song written to be written by Kannadasan before his death, "Devan Thantha Veenai" was the last to be released.
 It is set in Kalyani raga, and "Hey I Love You" is set in Natabhairavi.
-"Devan Thantha Veenai" is based on "Nanna Jeeva Neenu" from the 1981 Kannada film Geetha.
+"Devan Thantha Veenai" was adapted from "Nanna Jeeva Neenu" from the 1981 Kannada film Geetha.

-Release
+Release and reception

-Unnai Naan Santhithen was released on 23 October 1984.
+Unnai Naan Santhithen was released on 23 October 1984 on Diwali.
+Jayamanmadhan of Kalki praised the performances of actors, Ilaiyaraaja's music, Dinesh Babu's cinematography and flashbacks but panned the climax.
+Balumani of Anna praised acting, humour, cinematography, music and direction.
 The film became a success, running for 150 days in theatres, besides earning a good name for Rangaraj in the Tamil film industry.